Improve your gut health naturally - Gut health and the brain

 When you’re going through a busy period and homemade meals drop way down your priority list, let me challenge this.

 It’s exactly these times when you need peak performance and can’t afford to get ill, right?
 Frozen vegetables are an easy staple to have on hand.
 Cooking in bulk and having a rota with your partner or colleagues can also really help keep you on top of your game.

 If you incorporate one thing into your daily routine, just 15 minutes of mindfulness with a meditation app (I use Headspace) every day can have a significant impact in reducing stress and rewiring the gut-brain axis.

 Healthy gut, happy mind.

 Dr Megan Rossi (The Gut Health Doctor) is considered one of the most influential gut health specialists internationally.
-A practicing Dietitian and Nutritionist for the last decade with an award-winning PhD in gut health, Megan is passionate about empowering others to take control of their health and happiness from the inside out.
+A practicing Dietitian and Nutritionist for the last decade with an award-winning PhD in gut health, Megan, also known as the Gut Health Doctor, is passionate about empowering others to take control of their health and happiness from the inside out.
 A leading Research Fellow at King’s College London and founder of The Gut Health Clinic, Megan is currently investigating nutrition-based therapies in gut health and has recently written her first book Eat Yourself Healthy, with the perfect mix of science, anecdotes and practical tips for optimal gut health and beyond.